Ice rink: Speed skating track

 In speed skating, for short track, the official Olympic rink size is 30 × 60 m, with an oval ice track of 111.12 m in circumference.

 In long track speed skating the oval ice track is usually 400 m in circumference.

 Ice skating marathon tracks

-An ice skating marathon is a long distance speed skating race which may be held on natural ice on canals and bodies of water such as lakes and rivers.
+An ice skating marathon is a long-distance speed skating race which may be held on natural ice on canals and bodies of water such as lakes and rivers.
 Marathon is a discipline of speed skating, which is founded in the Netherlands.

-The races concern speed skating by at least five skaters who start all together on an ice rink with a minimum length of 333.33 meters or on a track:
+The races concern speed skating by at least five skaters who start all together on an rink with a minimum length of 333.33 meters or on a track: